juniorrojas/springs-integration-pytorch/README.md

 ![](media/se-stvk.gif)

 Symplectic Euler is not very stable.
-Hamiltonian oscillations can become so large that the simulation eventually explodes.
+Hamiltonian (potential + kinetic energy) oscillations can become so large that the simulation eventually explodes.

 In contrast, backward Euler does not explode, but introduces artificial damping.